binnev/recipe-planner/README.md

 - ingredients (list; see below for formatting rules)
 - method (list)

-The "author" and "source" fields are options
+The "author" and "source" fields will produce lines in the output markdown files.

+The user can add other fields provided they have correct `YAML` syntax, but they won't cu

 ## Aims:
 - Store recipes electronically
 - Plan meals: generate a single shopping list for multiple recipes
 - Use up spare pantry items: find recipes that best match user-provided spare pantry items
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTgwNjMzNTI4M119
+eyJoaXN0b3J5IjpbLTc5NDEzNDExMF19
 -->